-Datasets Required for UES Support
+Data Sets Required for UES Support

-The Software AG internal product libraries (BTE - basic technologies; and APS - operating system layer) are required if you intend to enable a database for universal encoding service (UES) support.
-These libraries are now delivered separately from the product libraries.
-For UES support, the following libraries must be loaded and included in the BLSLIB concatenation:
+The Software AG internal product libraries (APS - operating system layer) are required if you intend to enable a database for universal encoding service (UES) support.
+For UES support, the following library must be loaded and included in the BLSLIB concatenation: APSvrs.LIB (internal product application server), updated with the last patch level (APSvrs.Lnnn).